natalieagus/50033/docs/02-babies/animation.md

 Let's gradually test it by setting Mario's running animation first.
 Pay attention on when we **untick** exit time and **setting** the transition duration to 0:

 :::info Transition duration
-Transition duraton: The duration of the transition itself, in normalized time or seconds depending on the Fixed Duration mode, relative to the current state’s duration.
+Transition duration: The duration of the transition itself, in normalized time or seconds depending on the Fixed Duration mode, relative to the current state’s duration.
 This is visualized in the transition graph as the portion between the two blue markers.
 :::

 :::info Exit time